Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 3. Click the [CONFIRM] button in the bottom right corner.
   The attribute has been deleted and moved to the *DELETED ATTRIBUTES* tab in the *DataHub* module.
 The *Confirm deletion of attribute?* window is closed.

-  > [Warning] Be aware that problems may occur if you delete an attribute with existing dependencies.
+  > [Caution] Be aware that problems may occur if you delete an attribute with existing dependencies.

 > [Info] The attribute is deleted in the PIM product and moved to the *DELETED ATTRIBUTES* tab in the *DataHub* module, but it can still be recovered.
 To permanently delete the attribute, see [Permanently delete an attribute](#permanently-delete-an-attribute).